zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

  - Arrhythmia (Supraventricular tachycardia)
    - Fast, irregular heartbeat at times. :zap:

-### Medications other than the antibiotics have been pre-loaded into grandma-style weekly pill organizers :bento:
+### Medications have been pre-loaded into grandma-style weekly pill organizers :bento:
 Please administer the morning pills after he eats breakfast.
 Wrap pills in roast beef to get him to eat them.
 Please administer the evening pills after he eats dinner.
 If he refuses to eat a meal, after waiting a while it is OK to give him his pills.
-Pills other than the Clamavox antibiotics have been pre-loaded into the pill box pictured below:
+Pills have been pre-loaded into the pill box pictured below:

 ![pill box](https://github.com/zbeekman/TheodoreVonKarmanTheGreyt/blob/master/Theo-pill-box.png)

-The Clamavox antibiotic (to prevent infection of his foot) is in a white envelope, and tablet is in a foil blister.
-Theo gets two Clamavox tablets every 12 hours until gone.
-This medication is light sensitive so it cannot be pre-loaded into the pill box.

 __*IMPORTANT:*__ Do not crush any pills or mix them in with damp food or liquids.
 One medication is a time release tablet.

-#### Clamavox Tablets
-Individually packaged tablets in a sheet of foil blisters.
-These are all kept in a white Clamavox paper envelope.
-He gets two tablets twice a day.
-These should not be given on an empty stomach if possible.

 #### Diltiazem extended release (Dilt XR) 60 mg tablets
 All white cylindrical tablets.
 One tablet, twice daily.
 (120 mg total in a day) These are used to treat his Arrhythmia.

-__*IMPORTANT:*__ accidental double-dosing could lead to an emergency medical situation.
-Please make sure that this pill (white cylindrical tablet) is only give once every 8 to 12 hours, preferably after he eats.
+__*IMPORTANT:*__ accidental double-dosing might lead to an emergency medical situation.
+Please make sure that this pill (white cylindrical tablet) is only given once every 6 to 12 hours, preferably after he eats.

 #### Benazepril 10 mg tablets
 Small, bright white, rounder tablets, white interior.
 One and a half tablets, twice daily.
 (30 mg total in a day) These treat his TVD and help prevent congestive heart failure.

-#### Gabapentin 300 mg capsules
-Yellow and orange capsules.
-These help with calm & anxiety and pain caused by corns and old racing injuries.
-Theo gets 1 capsule twice a day.

 #### Trazedone 50 mg tablets
 In desperate situations, you can give Theo 2 50 mg Trazedone tablets for